PaulVincent-Calvo/CipherLock/README.md

     <img alt="SDG 3: Good Health and Well-Being" src="https://github.com/PaulVincent-Calvo/Cipher-Program-Proposal/blob/dd509bccf8371e2cc2b02caf43355ce6907924b6/assets%20for%20readme%20file/E_WEB_03.png" width="250" height="250">
   </picture>
 </p>
+The Cipher Program promotes Good Health and Well-Being by providing a sense of security and privacy in communication since protecting personal information is essential especially in today's age where cyber threats are prevalent.

 <p align="center">
   <picture align="center">
     <a href="https://sdgs.un.org/goals/goal4" target="_blank">
     <img alt="SDG 4: Quality Education" src="https://github.com/PaulVincent-Calvo/Cipher-Program-Proposal/blob/dd509bccf8371e2cc2b02caf43355ce6907924b6/assets%20for%20readme%20file/E_WEB_04.png" width="250" height="250">
   </picture>
 </p>
+The project promotes Quality Education by encouraging critical thinking skills and enhancing problem-solving skills, enhancing digital literacy, and supporting interdisciplinary learning.
+It encrourages critical thinking skills and enhances problem-solving skills because the program involves the use of complex algorithms that require these skills to understand it.
+Furthermore, it also enhances digital literacy as it can help people learn the basics of encryption and data security.
+Lastly, it supports interdisciplinary learning since it requires knowledge from various fields, including mathematics, computer science, and linguistics.

 <p align="center">
   <picture align="center">